 A list of famous female authors.

-Sappho (c 570 BC) One of the first published female writers.
+Sappho (c.570 BCE) One of the first published female writers.
 Much of her poetry has been lost, but her immense reputation has remained.
-Plato referred to Sappho as one of the great 10 poets.
+Plato referred to Sappho as one of the great ten poets.

 Hildegard of Bingen (1098–1179) Mystic, author and composer.
 Hildegard of Bingen lived in a convent, but her writings, poetry and music were revelatory for the time period.

-Emily Dickinson (1830–1886) American female poet.
-During her life, she wrote many short vivid poems, often on the themes of death and immortality.
-During her lifetime only a few poems were published.
-But, after her death, they gradually became popular and influential on modern poetry.
+Emily Dickinson (1830–1886) American poet.
+During her life, she wrote many short, vivid poems, often on the themes of death and immortality.
+During her lifetime only a few poems were published, but after her death, they gradually became popular and influential in modern poetry.

-Beatrix Potter (1866–1943) English conservationist and best known as the author of Tales of Peter Rabbit (1902) and other books in the series, such as The Tale of Squirrel Nutkin (1903).
+Beatrix Potter (1866–1943) English conservationist, best known as the author of Tales of Peter Rabbit (1902) and other books in the series, such as The Tale of Squirrel Nutkin (1903).
 Potter also drew the illustrations to accompany the stories.